Bayeux Tapestry: Later reputation and history

 The tapestry was becoming a tourist attraction, with Robert Southey complaining of the need to queue to see the work.
 In the 1843 Hand-book for Travellers in France by John Murray III, a visit was included on "Recommended Route 26 (Caen to Cherbourg via Bayeux)", and this guidebook led John Ruskin to go there; he would describe the tapestry as "the most interesting thing in its way conceivable".
 Charles Dickens, however, was not impressed: "It is certainly the work of amateurs; very feeble amateurs at the beginning and very heedless some of them too."

 During the Second World War Heinrich Himmler coveted the work, regarding it as "important for our glorious and cultured Germanic history".

-In 2018, French President Emmanuel Macron announced that the Bayeux Tapestry would be loaned to Britain for public display.
-It had been expected to be exhibited at the British Museum in London in 2022, but a date has not yet been finalised.
-If it does cross the Channel, it will be the first time that it has left France in 950 years, assuming as much evidence suggests that it was made in Canterbury.
+In 2007, UNESCO admitted the tapestry to its Memory of the World International Register which lists globally important documentary heritage.
+In 2018 French President Emmanuel Macron announced that the Bayeux Tapestry would be loaned to Britain for public display.
+An initial exhibition date at the British Museum in 2022 was announced but did not materialize.
+During a visit to the UK in July 2025, Macron announced that the tapestry would be loaned to the British Museum from September 2026 to June 2027 in exchange for items from the Sutton Hoo site, the Lewis chessmen or the Battersea Shield being loaned to museums in Rouen and Caen.
+It would be the first time in 900 years that the tapestry had been in Britain.
+Shortly afterwards, French art historian Didier Rykner launched a petition to block the loan, claiming that transporting the tapestry could damage its fabric.
+As of August, over 40,000 people had signed the petition.

+On 19 September 2025, the tapestry was removed from its museum for the first time since 1983 as part of preparations for its loan to Britain.